rwynn/monstache-site/content/getting-started/index.md

 master = true
 ```

-If you have have enable security in MongoDB you will need to give the user in your connection string
+If you have enabled security in MongoDB you will need to give the user in your connection string
-certain priviledges.
+certain privileges.
 Specifically, the user will need to be able read the `local` database (to read
 from the oplog) and any user databases that you wish to synch data from.
 Additionally, when using the
 resume or clustering features the user will need to be able to write to and create indexes for the
 `monstache` database.